sodiumjoe/patchwork-thread/README.md

-Node VMC Pusher: A Github Service Hook for Cloudfoundry
+AppFog Github Pusher: A Github Service Hook for AppFog
 =========================================================